The Curse of Monkey Island: Critical reviews

-Computer Gaming World said that The Curse of the Monkey Island is a worthy addidion in LucasArts's pantheon of the adventure games.
+Computer Gaming World said that The Curse of the Monkey Island is a worthy addition in LucasArts's pantheon of the adventure games.
 GameSpot praised the cartoonish graphical style, the music, the pop culture witticisms, the characters, and the challenging but not frustrating puzzles.
 Next Generation remarked that the game is superficially attractive, with LucasArts's usual superlative production values showing in the music, artwork, voice acting, and animation, but suffers from uninspired puzzle design, a lack of a strong narrative pull, an absence of genuine innovation over the first two Monkey Island games, and a number of pop culture references that serve only to jerk the player out of the atmosphere.
 They concluded that the game is just barely fun enough to satisfy fans of the series.
-Just Adventure praised the game's music as enjoyable and not having a loops.
+Just Adventure praised the game's music as enjoyable.
 Adventure Classic Gaming addressed plot criticism, saying "Some gamers may criticize the numerous farfetched plot twists in this game", while "some may just call it creative writing!", and Adrenaline Vault likened The Curse of Monkey Island to the adventure genre as a whole: "The twin vitals of an adventure game are a good plot coupled with strong dialogue.
 This game has both, in spades".

 Although Adventure Gamers cited the graphic style's "refusal to take itself seriously" was adding "immensely to the game's charm", they found the secondary characters "criminally underdeveloped" and the ending as anticlimactic.
 The abrupt ending of the game received criticism from GameSpot, Just Adventure and Computer Gaming World, the last of which called it "the game's only real disappointment".
 PC Zone described that due to the introduction of cartoonish graphics "for Monkey devotees of the first two titles something tiny and almost intangible has been lost", while still scoring the game a 92/100, praising the voice over work and humor of the game.

 In a retrospective review, RPGFan commented that the additions of detailed graphics and the spoken dialogue managed to take the story to a whole new level.

 Awards

-The Academy of Interactive Arts & Sciences nominated The Curse of Monkey Island for its "Personal Computer: Adventure Game of the Year" and "Outstanding Achievement in Art/Graphics" awards, which the game lost to Blade Runner and Riven, respectively.
+The Academy of Interactive Arts & Sciences nominated The Curse of Monkey Island for "Computer Entertainment Title of the Year", "PC Adventure Game of the Year", and "Outstanding Achievement in Art/Graphics" at the inaugural Interactive Achievement Awards, which were ultimately awarded to StarCraft, Blade Runner, and Riven: The Sequel to Myst, respectively.
 Similarly, the Computer Game Developers Conference nominated Curse for four Spotlight Awards, including "Best Adventure/RPG", but these ultimately went to other titles.
 However, it was named the best adventure game of 1997 by Computer Games Strategy Plus, Computer Gaming World, GameSpot and PC Gamer US.
 It also won GameSpot's "Best Cinematics" prize.
 The editors of Computer Gaming World wrote: "Simply everything is done right in this game: lush graphics, outstanding voice acting, strong storyline, clever puzzles, and, best of all, a script with more big laughs in it than just about anything at the movies these days.
 It is, easily, the most entertaining adventure in years".